cloud66/help-old/_posts/web-server/2013-09-26-unicorn-rack-server.md

 ## Choosing Unicorn as your Rack server
-To run a Unicorn Rack server, add a line to your Procfile labeled as custom_web.
+To run a Unicorn Rack server, add a line to your Procfile labeled as custom&#95;web.
 Here is an example:

 <pre class='terminal'>
-custom_web: bundle exec unicorn_rails -c config/unicorn.rb -E $RAILS_ENV -D
+custom&#95;web: bundle exec unicorn&#95;rails -c config/unicorn.rb -E $RAILS&#95;ENV -D
 </pre>
 Please take note that Unicorn is running in Daemon mode with the `-D` parameter.